lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-3.md

 - There will be no changes.
 ```

-> EC2 - Instance store:
+> [!NOTE] EC2 - Instance store:
 >
 > - Its data will be lost if the EC2 instance is stopped / terminated.

-> EC2 - Elastic IP address and EBS storage won't be effect after an instance is stopped.
+> [!NOTE] EC2 - Elastic IP address and EBS storage won't be effect after an instance is stopped.

 ### 18